raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 ### Animation

 Animate 2 cubic metres of non-living materials within POW in metres to create a construct, usually in a humanoid form.
-The cost in Power Points is equal to the armourarmor value of the highest value material used, which is also the base armourarmor value of the construct.
+The cost in Power Points is equal to the armor value of the highest value material used, which is also the base armor value of the construct.
 Constructs have a base STR of 2d6+16 (23), SIZ of 1d6+12 (15), and a DEX of 1d6+8 (11), with Hit Points determined as normal.
 The character must use actions to direct the construct and it uses the character's skills for any rolls.
 If the construct takes a Serious Wound to the chest or abdomen, make an opposed Endurance check against the attack roll.
 If unsuccessful the construct immediately collapses.
 Example Armor Values/ Power Point Cost: Plastic or Soft Wood: 2, Concrete or Hard Wood: 4, Soft Metal or Stone: 6, Hard Metal: 8

 _**Boost**_: Spend 2 Power Points to instantly move the construct to another source of the same material within POW in metres.